First Contact In Tempest Sigma (4015 A.D) Part 1

 "Update please, if you would."

 "Yes, Captain.
 We are soon approaching visible range.
-The closed signiture is on an intercept trajectory with us, approaching at approximately three-hundred and twenty eight metres per second.
+The closed signature is on an intercept trajectory with us, approaching at approximately three-hundred and twenty eight metres per second.
 I am detecting subtle trajectory alterations of this mass reading in-line with such a trajectory based on our own movements.
 It is quite clear they have detected us and are now moving to start an interception."
 The AI responded calmly.

-"However, no such communication attempts have been recieved or detected by our LRS or directed short-wave scanner arrays.
+"However, no such communication attempts have been received or detected by our LRS or directed short-wave scanner arrays.
 We are sufficiently far from the debris field to allow unhindered analysis of electronic activity within our effective radius."

 "Okay.
 I'm making a judgment call.
 Comms, break that silence.
 Open a ELRC line with Naval Command, Ellie prepare an encrypted comms package and update them.
 We need new orders right now, and if I'm walking into a trap I want some backup."
 Captain Raiko ordered firmly.